Atrix256/RandomCode/WebGLPBR/Readme.txt

 * be able to load and use textures

-* make wireframe mode better.
-* turn on back face culling
+* turn on back face culling when not in wireframe mode

 * a decent automatic way of making vertex formats and vertex output to pixel input.
- * aka in and out for both vertex and pixel shaders
+ * aka in and out for both vertex and pixel shaders.
+ * maybe not important.

 * a starting image that says "click to begin. mouse look, WASD controls"
 * a starting image that says "loading..." for image loading (and later, shader compilations)

-* ambient occlusion
+* ambient occlusion of meshes

 ? do we want to allow difference base reflectivity for different materials instead of just 0.04?